 Almost every vampire book or movie in the 20th century owes something to Stoker’s novel, starting with the silent German film Nosferatu and continuing to Anne Rice’s Interview with the Vampire series.
-Even in the Twilight Saga, the handsome vampire Edward Cullen is aware of the impact that Dracula has had on our collective thinking and tries to make his girlfriend, Bella Swan, pass beyond the traditional image of a vampire as described in the novel.
+Even in the Twilight Saga, the handsome vampire Edward Cullen is aware of Dracula's impact on our collective thinking and tries to make his girlfriend, Bella Swan, pass beyond the traditional image of a vampire as described in the novel.
 Nevertheless, vegetarian or non-vegetarian, a vampire is still a vampire.

-But let’s leave Edward Cullen to live happily ever after with to his new-born vampire Bella and get back to Dracula, our own official vampire.
+But let’s leave Edward Cullen to live happily ever after with his newborn vampire Bella and get back to Dracula, our own official vampire.

 If you haven’t had time to read the novel, here’s a summary: Jonathan Harker, a young London lawyer, travels to Transylvania to help a rich nobleman, Count Dracula, purchase an estate in England.
-Dracula wants to emigrate to England, and wants Harker to help him arrange the legal details.
-At first, the young Harker is impressed by Dracula’s politeness, but is soon creeped-out by the Count’s strange ability to communicate with wolves and by the lack of servants in the Count’s huge castle.
+Unfortunately, Dracula wants to emigrate to England and wants Harker to help him arrange the legal details.
+At first, the young Harker is impressed by Dracula’s politeness but is soon creeped out by the Count’s strange ability to communicate with wolves and by the lack of servants in the Count’s huge castle.
 Soon after, Harker realizes that he is actually a prisoner in the castle.

 Transylvania, a.k.a. the land of Dracula

-Being a tour guide and travelling with foreign tourists in Romania, I am always asked why Bram Stoker chose Transylvania for his novel, and not Russia or some other place?
+Being a tour guide and traveling with foreign tourists in Romania, I am always asked why Bram Stoker chose Transylvania for his novel, and not Russia or some other place?
 What is so special here?
-So before starting, pack your garlic and crucifix (required accessories!) and let’s discover together the answer to these questions.
+So before starting, pack your garlic and crucifix (required accessories!), and let’s discover together the answer to these questions.

-These days in Romania and above all rural villages, it seems that the situation is more or less the same with some elders rigorously keeping alive the old traditions and superstitions.
-It’s funny that some of them have long forgotten the meaning of certain habits but still keep them because “this is the custom of our ancestors”.
+These days in Romania and above all rural villages, the situation is more or less the same, with some elders rigorously keeping alive the old traditions and superstitions.
+It’s funny that some of them have long forgotten the meaning of certain habits but still keep them because “this is the custom of our ancestors.”
 But more about this in a future article.

-In Transylvania, there used to be several ethnic groups (also mentioned in Stoker’s novel) whose verbal traditions were recorded and later published.
+There used to be several ethnic groups (also mentioned in Stoker’s novel) whose verbal traditions were recorded and later published.
 The word “vampire” did not exist in the local culture.
 Romanian vampires were known as Moroi ( from the Romanian word “mort” meaning “dead” or the Slavic word meaning “nightmare”) and Strigoi, being either living or dead.
-It was believed that Strigoi had the ability to send out their souls during the night to meet with others of their kind and feed themselves with the blood of livestock and neighbours.
+It was believed that Strigoi had the ability to send out their souls during the night to meet with others of their kind and feed themselves with the blood of livestock and neighbors.

 Also, according to local superstitions, the seventh child in any family – if all of his or her previous brothers or sisters were of the same sex – was doomed to become a vampire.
 The same thing happened to someone born too early or someone whose mother had a black cat cross her path.
-If a pregnant woman did not eat salt or was looked upon by a vampire or a witch, her child would also become a vampire.
-Others who were also at risk of becoming vampires were those who died an unnatural death or died before baptism.
+Likewise, if a pregnant woman did not eat salt or was looked upon by a vampire or a witch, her child would also become a vampire.
+Others who were also at risk of becoming vampires died an unnatural death or died before baptism.